Thermodynamics of adiabatic quantum pumping in quantum dots: Quantum thermodynamics of various pumping cycles

 Similar reasoning can be applied for integrals of all other rates at first order.
 We can point out that this is a trivial consequence of the absence of any chemical potential or temperature difference.

 In contrast, second-order rates integrated over a cycle will not be geometric quantities and will depend on the specific parameterization.
 In the following, we will consider a linear parameterization so that the rates $\dot{\epsilon}_d$ and $\dot{\delta\Gamma}$ are constants along the four strokes.
-In this case, as for the current noise, we will have to work with a regularized cycle where $\delta\Gamma \in [-\Gamma+\delta,\Gamma-\delta]$.
+The work would display some divergent integrals, signalling the failure of the gradient expansion for this particular cycle (see Appendix \ref{section:adiabaticity}).
+The problem concerns indeed the fact that the gradient expansion can be justified only if both $\Gamma_L,\Gamma_R \neq 0$ at all times, which is of course inconsistent with the condition $\delta\Gamma=\pm \Gamma$.
+One way out is to regularize the cycle, making $\delta\Gamma$ vary from $[-\Gamma+\delta,\Gamma-\delta]$.
+While the pumped charge and the other terms in the current noise turn out to have a smooth limit as $\delta \rightarrow 0$, the work should be computed only for $\delta$ small but finite.
 The work per cycle is \\ Performing the integration over $\epsilon_d$ one obtains in the limit $T\rightarrow 0$

 where $v_{\epsilon_d}=|\dot{\epsilon}_d|$, $v_{\delta\Gamma}=|\dot{\delta\Gamma}|$, and the coefficients are

 and